NerdBlud/nerdprojects/README.md

 ## 📬 Contact

-For any inquiries or to connect with NerdBlud, feel free to reach out via [your email or social media link].
+For any inquiries or to connect with NerdBlud, feel free to reach out via fd3qcdl6@duck.com.

 ---